lxp731/fast-markdown/README.md

 # fast-markdown

-Making you edit markdown files fastly with vim.
+Let you use vim to quickly edit markdown files.